Horror punk: History

-One of the most prominent influences on horror punk was the Cramps' merger of rockabilly and Shock Theater influenced imagery and lyrics.
+Forerunners

+During the late 1950s to 1960s, early precursors of the horror punk sound emerged primarily out of music pioneered by early shock rock musicians, Screamin' Jay Hawkins, Screaming Lord Sutch and Alice Cooper.
+Additionally, teenage tragedy songs or "death discs" became a popular style of songwriting which incorporated elements lifted from horror during the 1950s and 1960s, notable examples include "Teen Angel", "Endless Sleep" and "Moody River".
+These elements continued into the 70s with the advent of glam rock and heavy metal.

+By the early 1970s, groups such as Alice Cooper and Black Sabbath employed horror themes extensively throughout their discography, with the latter's lead singer Ozzy Osbourne, later describing the band as "horror-rock" in 1986.

+In 1976, the Cramps formed in New York City, blending the sound of punk rock with rockabilly and cult horror movies, particularly those shown on Ghoulardi's Shock Theater.
+Their style which would later be influential in the development of psychobilly.
 Furthermore, the Damned one of the earliest English punk rock bands made use of a horror influenced aesthetic.
-In particular, the band's vocalist David Vanian shaped his stage persona around the 1931 film Dracula and it's leading actor Bela Lugosi.
+In particular, the band's vocalist David Vanian shaped his stage persona around the 1931 film Dracula and its leading actor Bela Lugosi.

+Alternative Press retroactively labelled Roky Erickson's 1980 album The Evil One, as a precursor to horror punk.

 Origins (1970s–1980s)

-The Misfits formed in 1977 and began creating music influenced by the then-burgeoning punk rock.
+The Misfits formed in 1977 and began creating music influenced by the then-burgeoning punk rock scene.
 After recording the album Static Age in 1978, they began writing music inspired by science fiction and B-movie horrors.
 At the same time, they began using the titular character from the Crimson Ghost (1946) as their logo, wearing makeup, clothes with skeleton patterns during performances and employed a style of hair inspired by Eddie Munster that they came to term a "devilock".
 Through this stylistic shift, they laid the groundwork for all future horror punk bands.
 After Misfits guitarist Bobby Steele departed from the band, he formed New York horror punk band the Undead.
 Steve Zing who was a part of the band's local Lodi, New Jersey following was one of the earliest musicians influenced by the Misfits.
 Zing formed his own horror punk Mourning Noise in 1981.
 Following the 1983 breakup of the Misfits, vocalist Glenn Danzig formed Samhain, a similarly horror-themed punk band.
-The band released only two albums during their time as a band, with the their being released posthumously in 1990.
+The band released only two albums during their time as a band, with a third recorded at the time being released posthumously in 1990.
 By this time the band's members were instead pursuing the heavy metal band Danzig.

 In the early 1980s the death rock genre was pioneered in Los Angeles by groups like 45 Grave, Christian Death, Super Heroines and Kommunity FK.
 Although death rock and horror punk are separate styles of punk, they bear a significant overlap through emphasis on horror themes and imagery.
 Death rock band 45 Grave, in particular, are massively influential on horror punk.